Abhiram82-long/eureka-junior-prototype/README.md

 7. **Enterprise & Procurement Support**: Features tailored for business users, including team collaboration and procurement workflows.
 8. **Affiliate/Referral Integration**: To support the platform's development and offer users potential discounts.

-## 💡 Recommended Next Steps

-1. **Enhance Comparison Tool**:
-   - Allow comparison of more than 3 tools.
-   - Add more detailed comparison metrics and visualizations.

-2. **Improve Error Handling & Rate Limiting**:
-   - Implement client-side rate limiting to prevent API abuse.
-   - Add retry logic for failed API requests, potentially using the service worker's background sync capabilities.

-3. **Performance Optimization**:
-   - Implement a more robust caching strategy for API results beyond the current session-based approach.
-   - Further optimize assets and rendering for faster load times.

-4. **Analytics & User Feedback**:
-   - Integrate a privacy-respecting analytics tool to understand user behavior and improve the service.
-   - Implement a simple feedback mechanism on the results page.

-5. **Mobile & Accessibility Enhancements**:
-   - Conduct thorough testing on various mobile devices to refine the user experience.
-   - Improve accessibility by ensuring compliance with WCAG standards.

 ## 🛠️ Technical Stack